bitburner-official/bitburner-src/markdown/bitburner.bosscalendar.getappointments.md

 ## BossCalendar.getAppointments() method

-Get all the information of the next appointments
+Get all the meetings this round.

 **Signature:**